 The student's maximum time of completion for their program of study shall be 150% of the attempted credit hours designated in the program outline rounded down to the nearest whole credit hour.
-The MSCS Program consists of 36 credits, so the students' maximum time of completion shall be 54 attempted credit hours (36 X 150%).
+The MSCS program consists of 36 credits, so the students' maximum time of completion shall be 54 attempted credit hours (36 X 150%).
+The BSCS program consists of 60 credits, so the students' maximum time of completion shall be 90 attempted credit hours (60 X 150%).